meom-group/eophis/docs/source/usage.rst

 * ``grids`` are the Grids that will be partionned by OASIS and on which fields could be exchanged
 * ``exchs`` is a list of parameters that described how the fields should be exchanged

-In the previous section, we defined the Grid on which we wish to perform the coupling with Fake Earth, let's use it in Tunnel:
+In the previous section, we defined the Grid on which we wish to perform the coupling with Toy Earth, let's use it in Tunnel:

 ::